Hail91/Hail91/README.md

 ### Hi there, I'm Aaron! 👋

-I'm a highly motivated and adaptable full stack developer in Albany, NY with a passion for creating solutions to difficult problems using the cutting edge tools of the industry.
+I'm a highly motivated and adaptable Software Engineer in Albany, NY with a passion for creating solutions to difficult problems using the cutting edge tools of the industry.
 I love meeting new people and talking about anything and everything, so feel free to reach out to me through any of the channels below!

 ## 📫 Contact me at...